OpenJML/OpenJML/OpenJDKModule/doc/building.md

 build result.
 This is only recommended if you know what you're doing.

 From time to time, you will also need to modify the command line to `configure` due to changes.
-Use `make print-configure` to show the command line used for your current configuration.
+Use `make print-configuration` to show the command line used for your current configuration.

 ### Using Fine-Grained Make Targets